stappersg/vBook/src/tuto/0/basic.md

 > If no interface is specified, the server listens on localhost on port 25, 465 and 587.
 Remote connections are therefore refused.

+Now, restart vSMTP and open a connexion on port 25.

 ```sh
 $> sudo systemd restart vsmtp
 $> telnet 192.168.1.254:25